renoise/xrnx/docs/start/tool.md

 The manifest is a short [XML](https://www.w3schools.com/XML/xml_whatis.asp) file with the name `manifest.xml`.
 It contains a few tag pairs like `<Tag>...</Tag>` and some text between them, Renoise reads these and loads your tool based on the information it finds inside.

-Here is an entire manifest file from our [HelloWorld](../guide/TODO.md#helloworld-folder) example
+Here is an entire manifest file from a HelloWorld tool.

 <!-- TODO copy data from the actual tool folder here -->
 ```xml